-“Some Greeks who had come to Jerusalem for the Passover celebration paid a visit to Philip, who was from Bethsaida in Galilee.
+“Some Greeks who had come to Jerusalem for the Passover celebration paid a visit to Philip.
+He was from Bethsaida in Galilee.
 They said, “Sir, we want to meet Jesus” (John 12:20-21, NLT).

-“These men came from the West to find the Saviour at the close of His life, as the wise men had come from the East at the beginning.
-At the time of Christ’s birth the Jewish people were so engrossed with their own ambitious plans that they knew not of His advent.
-The magi from a heathen land came to the manger with their gifts, to worship the Saviour.
+“These men came from the West to find the Savior at the close of His life.
+The wise men had come from the East at the beginning.
+At the time of Christ’s birth, the Jewish people were so engrossed with their own ambitious plans that they knew not of His advent.
+The magi from a heathen land came to the manger with their gifts, to worship the Savior.
 So these Greeks, representing the nations, tribes, and peoples of the world, came to see Jesus.
-So the people of all lands and all ages would be drawn by the Saviour’s cross.
+The people of all lands and all ages would be drawn by the Savior’s cross.
 So shall many “come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven” Matthew 8:11.
 (Desire of Ages, p.
 622)

 And today, those who are wise continue to come from the East, West, North and South, to find the One who alone can help them discover meaning and purpose.

 Rich DuBose writes from Northern California.

 If you liked this, you may also like Choose Wisely© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.